Beef Teriyaki Donburi

 A fresh and healthy vegan twist on the classic Japanese dish: Tempeh Katsu Salad, made with crispy baked tempeh instead of meat.A very good con to the recipe, its suitability for clean eating individuals.It’s super flavorful and perfect for meal prepping for any lunch or dinner through crunchy greens, carrots, creamy avocado, and a yummy…

-• Chicken Teriyaki Donburi
+• Grilled Chicken Ramen

 Leave a Reply